Mungo Martin: Later work and death

 Mungo Martin continued to work on his carvings in his later years.
+One of his last works was the Canadian totem, gifted by Canada to Mexico to commemorate the latter's 150th anniversary of independence.

 Martin was significant in the Northwest Coastal Art scene for his vast amount of work and actual sculpting.

 He died on August 16, 1962, at the age eighty-three in Victoria and was taken on a Canadian Navy ship to be buried in Alert Bay.
 His wife Abaya'a died in the following year.